 In the event that you fail to provide the necessary documentation in support of your application for a sponsor licence, you risk your application being significantly delayed, or even completely denied.

-The most common grounds for delays or refusal are linked to applications in which the supporting documentation has not been submitted within the permitted timescale, it is incomplete or out-of-date, or copy documents have not been correctly certified.
+The most common grounds for delays or refusals are linked to applications in which the supporting documentation has not been submitted within the permitted timescale, it is incomplete or out-of-date, or copy documents have not been correctly certified.

 It is at the discretion of the Home Office to request additional documentation, where failure to comply with the documentary requirements first time round runs the risk of outright refusal.